ray5273/comentario/docs/content/about/features/embedded.en.md

 <!--more-->

 * Comments can have children — which we call **replies**.
-Child comments can also be *collapsed* with a button.
+Child comments can also be *collapsed* and *expanded* by clicking the coloured left border line.
 * Comment text can be formatted using the [Markdown syntax](/kb/markdown): you can make words **bold**, insert images and links, and so on.
 * Comment thread uses mobile-first responsive design, which adapts well to different screen sizes.
-* Comments can be edited and deleted.
+* Comments can be edited and deleted by authors and moderators (all of which is configurable).
-* Other users can vote on comments they like or dislike (unless [disabled](/configuration/backend/dynamic/domain.defaults.comments.enablevoting)).
-Voting is reflected in the comment **score**.
+* Other users can vote on comments they like or dislike (unless voting is [disabled](/configuration/backend/dynamic/domain.defaults.comments.enablevoting)).
+Cast votes are reflected in the comment **score**.
+* Comment threads can be sorted by time or score.
+* Top-level comments can be [stickied](/kb/sticky-comment), which pins them at the top of the thread, regardless of the current sort.

 {{< imgfig "/img/comentario-embed-ui-elements.png" "A (somewhat crowded) example of a comment tree on a web page." >}}